Registration to the Master of Science in Global Health

 - International English Language Testing System (IELTS): 7.0

 - Certificate of Proficiency in English of the University of Cambridge (CPE): A-B-C

 - The Admissions form to the Master of Science in Global Health completed and signed.

 - A detailed official transcript of grades (University)

-* The students of the Bachelor program’s in International Relations (BARI) are exempted from providing the 2 reference letters from the University of Geneva teachers.
+* The students of the Bachelor program’s in International Relations (BARI) are not obliged to provide the 2 reference letters from University of Geneva teachers.

 FAQ Master in Global Health Candidacies-Applicants

 What length and style should the motivation letter and letters of recommendation adopt ?

 - There is no standard length or style these letters should adopt.

 - For the letter of motivation, we can only recommend, you express in which way this master’s program in Global Health, integrates itself in your academic and professional career.
 Why you’re interested and wish to work in this field.
 If pertinent, how Global Health plays, has played, or will play a role in your life and work.
 Try to keep it reasonable in terms of length but do feel free to express yourself.